 The District is committed to keeping parents and guardians informed about activities and events that take place during the school year.
-The method used to share information will vary, depending on the type of message being sent.
 SLPS utilizes an automated phone system, printed parent/guardian letters, text messages, emails, website postings, social media messaging and broadcast media outlets to share information.

-Parents/Guardians may sign up for District emails and get Twitter and Facebook addresses by visiting the District website at www.slps.org.
+Parents/Guardians may sign up for District emails and receive Twitter and Facebook addresses by visiting the District website at www.slps.org.

-School closing information due to inclement weather will first be posted on the homepage of the District website before local television and radio stations are contacted.
+School closing information due to inclement weather will be posted first on the homepage of the District website before local television and radio stations are contacted.

 Parents/guardians are encouraged to make sure their child's school has the most current contact information to ensure they receive all important messages in a timely manner.
-This contact information includes home phone number, parent cell phone numbers and emergency phone contact information, along with email addresses, if applicable.
+Parental contact information includes home phone number, parent cell phone numbers and emergency phone contact information, along with email addresses, if applicable.